 Convincing someone to go to rehab and get help for their addiction can be one of the most challenging things you ever do.
 Throughout this process, it is important to remember that you can set boundaries for yourself and that you are only responsible for your actions and reactions, not theirs.

-But if your loved one is ready to make a change, Evolve Indy is ready to help.
+If your loved one is ready to make a change, Evolve Indy is ready to help.
 Evolve Indy is a comprehensive addiction treatment facility located in Indiana.
 We offer a variety of outpatient programs, including partial hospitalization, intensive outpatient treatment, and standard outpatient treatment, alongside family therapy.
 Our treatment programs are designed to get your loved ones on the path to sobriety and support their transition through every step of the process.

 What are the Signs of Drug Addiction?